 - Private minivan shuttles – Safe and comfortable if not full.

 Like with all Central American Countries there are plenty of accommodation options.
 Although there are plenty of hostels available online, Nicaragua has a lot of cheaper options that are not advertised online.
 You can find cheap backpacker hostels by walking around, just pop in check the hostel out and if its to your liking book at the desk directly.

-You will also find some unusual types of accommodation and hostels, like a treehouse hostel (see below).
+You will also find some unusual types of accommodation like staying in Treehouses.
+Find awesome cheap options through Booking.com